patrscha/MovieDash/README.md

 FEATURES
 ------------
--Search via title
+-Search via title<br>
--filter by genre
+-filter by genre<br>
--get cover photo when missing
+-get cover photo when missing<br>
--select movie --> info page with rating, description, other IMDB info --> PLAY  --> Open in VLC (if it's possible to force) -Enable/Disable subtitles when avaialiale
+-select movie --> info page with rating, description, other IMDB info --> PLAY  --> Open in VLC (if it's possible to force)<br>
+-Enable/Disable subtitles when avaialiale<br>

 USAGE
 ------------
-1)First open will ask for directory where movies are stored (this can always be changed in settings) 2)Service scans all subdirectories and all with video files are added to DB 3)Main dashboard is presented showing all movies with cover and title arranged to screen responsive grid 4)???
+1)First open will ask for directory where movies are stored (this can always be changed in settings)<br>
+2)Service scans all subdirectories and all with video files are added to DB<br>
+3)Main dashboard is presented showing all movies with cover and title arranged to screen responsive grid<br>
+4)???<br>